What Are the Best and Worst US States to Drive In?

 Advertising & Editorial Disclosure

 As office culture makes a comeback, Americans are spending more time commuting by car.
-However, the experience of driving can be vastly different from state to state.
-Factors like traffic, transportation costs, safety, road infrastructure and weather differ significantly depending on your location and affect how pleasant (or unpleasant) it is to drive there.
+The experience of driving varies wildly from state to state.
+Factors like traffic, transportation costs, safety, road infrastructure and weather differ depending on your location and affect how pleasant (or unpleasant) it is to drive there.

-MoneyGeek analyzed data from the Federal Highway Administration, National Highway Traffic Safety Administration, U.S. Census Bureau, FBI and more to rank the states with the best and worst driving experiences based on the five factors mentioned above.
-Here's what we found.
+MoneyGeek analyzed data from the Federal Highway Administration, National Highway Traffic Safety Administration, U.S. Census Bureau, FBI and more to rank the states with the best and worst driving experiences based on these five factors.

-• New Jersey is the worst state to drive in, boasting the highest road congestion nationwide and the second-worst road quality.
+• California is the worst state to drive in, with the third-highest road congestion and the fifth-highest driving costs nationwide.

-• California, which is the second-worst state in our ranking, is also the priciest state for drivers.
-The Golden State has gas prices nearing $5 per gallon, yearly maintenance costs averaging $416 and annual toll expenses amounting to $499.
+• Maryland, which is the fourth-worst state in our ranking, is also the priciest state for drivers.
+The Old Line State has gas prices of $4.14 per gallon, yearly maintenance costs averaging $399 and annual toll expenses amounting to $263.

-• Nebraska is the most driver-friendly state, with the lowest vehicle-related costs nationwide.
-The Cornhusker State ranks sixth-best for its infrastructure quality, with over 90% of its roads and bridges in acceptable condition.
+• Nebraska is the most driver-friendly state, with the second-lowest vehicle-related costs nationwide.
+The Cornhusker State ranks ninth-best for its infrastructure quality, with over 90% of its roads and bridges in acceptable condition.

-• The nation's least congested roads are found in North Dakota.
-The average morning commute time there is only 19 minutes, eight minutes shorter than the national average of 27 minutes.
+• The nation's least congested roads are found in North Dakota and South Dakota, both with an average morning commute of 20 minutes — six minutes below the national average.

 10 Worst States to Drive In